ArushiK21/crypto-risk-return-analysis/README.md

      - [coinmarketcap.com](https://coinmarketcap.com)
      - [messari.io](https://messari.io)
    - Define:
-     - Sample period (start and end dates)
+     - Sample period (From 01/11/2022 to 05/11/2025)
-     - Frequency (e.g., daily prices)
+     - Frequency (daily prices)
-     - Assets (e.g., BTC, ETH, etc.)
+     - Assets (CurveDAO, Uniswap, PancakeSwap, Pendle, Raydium)

+After downloading the price data, prices are aligned on a common calendar, missing values are handled (e.g., by removing days where not all assets have observations), and simple or log returns are computed from the cleaned price series.

 3. **Create Excel database**
    - Store cleaned price data in a structured Excel file:
      - Consistent date format
      - One sheet or table per asset or a combined panel
    - Compute **log returns** or simple returns in Excel or via code and store them in the same workbook.
+The cleaned prices and corresponding return series are stored in `DEX Data Database.xlsx`.

 4. **Basic risk assessment and computation of VaR/ES**
    - Compute descriptive statistics for returns: